BG3-RAW-Mods/bg3-RAW-addon/README.md

 - PHB *(PHB)*
 - Tasha's Cauldron *(Tasha)*

 BG3 was initially using PHB then switched to Tasha's Cauldron.
-However, it didn't respect the new rule and gave every races +2/+1.
+However, it didn't fully respect the new rule and gave every races +2/+1.
 I have implemented the exact rule which gives the same increase in numbers but you chan choose attributes now:
 - Human and Variant Human don't have any change.
 - Shield Dward get +2/+2
 - Half-Elf get +2/+1/+1